Investors and Funders

 Program-Related Investments (PRIs)

-As a foundation making PRIs, align your investment portfolio with your philanthropic goals and amplify your impact on the causes you care about.
-PRIs can include loans, loan guarantees and even-handed investments.
+As a foundation, align your investment portfolio with your philanthropic goals.
+PRIs can include low-interest loans and loan guarantees.

 Our Investors and Funders: Joining Us to Expand Access to Capital and Quality Child Care

-Our Loan Fund attracts a diverse range of investors, including:
+Our Loan Fund attracts a wide range of investors, including:

 Our investors are critical to our mission!